 All applicants must complete a G.R.E.A.T.
 Officer Training Application.
 Once an applicant submits the application, the G.R.E.A.T.
 Program Office (GPO) will send the Agency Commitment Form to the e-mail address provided on the application.
 A signed Agency Commitment Form must be submitted for each applicant.
 A current Law Enforcement and Educational Agency Agreement must be on file with the GPO.
 If the applicant’s agency has not submitted a signed agreement within 12 months of the training date, this form must be submitted with the application.
 Each law enforcement agency needs to submit this form only one time every 12 months for all applicants attending a G.R.E.A.T. training.

 The applicant will also be required to complete approximately ten hours of online training, which must be completed no later than one week prior to attending the classroom training.
 Applicants will be notified 52 days prior to the start of their training to begin completing online training.
 They will have 45 days to complete online training.
 Failure to complete any of these tasks in a timely manner will inhibit your chances of attending the GOT.

 Costs to Attend a GOT

-For those attending a GOT, tuition fees of $395 per participant (plus a credit card surcharge if payment is made by credit card) are due prior to attending the classroom portion of the GOT.
+United States: For those attending a GOT, tuition fees of $495 per participant are due prior to attending the classroom portion of the GOT.
 It is not necessary to submit the tuition payment before beginning the prerequisite online training.
 These fees cover only a portion of the total cost of training, the rest of which is supported through a grant from the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
 The applicant’s agency is responsible for any necessary lodging, transportation, and meal costs.